hytopiagg/sdk/docs/server.playermanagereventpayloads._player_manager.player_reconnected_.md

 ## PlayerManagerEventPayloads."PLAYER\_MANAGER.PLAYER\_RECONNECTED" property

-Emitted when a player reconnects to the server.
+Emitted when a player reconnects to the server for any reason (reconnection, world switch, etc).

 **Signature:**